 Question 7: What types of property are you interested in?

 Why do you like?
 Yes, it has to be profitable, but you also need to enjoy what you are doing to be successful.
 Maybe you have an apartment building but the repairs and tenant turnover is driving you crazy.
 A property like this might be more trouble than it’s worth.
 And yes, you want to run the numbers and choose something that will be profitable.
 But you should also choose something you like.
 It will help you to take more pride in the investment, helping you to better enjoy the process overall.

 Question 8: Have you considered how this will impact your taxes?

-Never invest in Washington State real estate without discussing the purchase with your accountant.
+Never invest in Tacoma real estate without discussing the purchase with your accountant.
 Many people dive into a property purchase, only to find themselves buried in taxes and costs a year down the road.
 Take a look at the income, expenses and cap rate.
 Overestimate your maintenance costs and plan accordingly.

 Question 9: Are you using the investment proceeds for a specific purpose?

 Some people will use real estate to achieve a loftier goal such as college or a new business venture.
 If you are using your investments profits towards school lets say, you might choose investments with less risk.
 Some options to consider would be land or REIT’s.
 Carefully define the returns you wish to achieve, so you can create an investment plan to help get you there.

 Question 10: Do you have a strong team?

 Top investors don’t get there on their own.
 They surround themselves with a team of people who are the best in their fields.
 Agents, wholesalers, accountants, attorneys and construction professionals.
 Before you purchase investment real estate in Tacoma ask yourself if you have a strong team in place to help you reach your goals.